Skip to Content

 ©nstanev/123RF.COM

-See a Ghost Town: On the topic of the outdoors, kids and adults alike are sure to enjoy exploring the ruins of St. Thomas, NV, a ghost town that has been submerged under Lake Mead (under 70 ft. of water!), until recently.
+See a Ghost Town: Explore the ruins of St. Thomas, NV, a ghost town that has been submerged under Lake Mead (under 70 ft. of water!), until recently.

-I recently made the 1.5-hour drive out to the site, which is in the Lake Mead National Recreation Area, and found it to be fascinating!
+I recently made the 1.5-hour drive out to the site, which is in the Lake Mead National Recreation Area, and found it to be eerie and fascinating!

 A closer visual of the school house's entry steps, which are in great shape.